10 Organic Modern Living Room Styling Tips (Luxe For Less)

 Pick the Right Fabric

 The high-end sofa was made with Crypton performance fabric, which is perfect for homes with kids, pets, or frequent guests.
-It resists stains and makes cleanup easy.
+Plus, it resists stains and makes cleanup easy.

 2a.
 Designer Sofa // 2b.
 Bench Sofa